Icelk/kvarn.org/public/moella/index.md

 Mölla (often written moella, pronounced /mœla/ (œ as in b**ir**d with a British accent)) is a binary that reads config file(s) and spinns up a Kvarn web server.
-It supports all the major Kvarn extensions and gives you most options Kvarn supports.
+It supports all the major Kvarn extensions and presents most options Kvarn supports.

 Mölla can serve multiple hosts on a single server (with automatic